No blog post will cover everything you need to know about SaaS marketing.

 The sales funnel software niche is relatively new.

-After a lot of marketing, people started to talk about sales funnel software.
-And when they talked about sales funnel software, they think of ClickFunnels.
+After a lot of marketing, people started talking about sales funnel software.
+When they think of sales funnel software, they think of ClickFunnels.

 If you’ve spent time around the startup scene, especially in Silicon Valley, you’ll have heard people talk about category creation.
 The basic idea is you try to change the way people think about your service and make the competition irrelevant.